pschragger/IOT_Tutorials_for_VU/RPI_BUILD_LWM2M_DEVICE/README.md

 What we are doing in this tutorial is building an LWM2M Device using idf and the ANJAY Libraries

-To perform this tutorial is is expected that your will start by logining onto your PI as dietpi.
+To perform this tutorial it is expected that your will start by logining onto your PI as dietpi.

+It is assumed that your already installed the esp-idf environment as describe in [RPI_ESP_IDF_tutorial](./RPI_ESP_IDF_tutorial).

 ## Install C compiler ##